The Justice Department Overturns Rules That Limited Asylum For Survivors Of Violence

 Survivors of domestic and gang violence have better odds of getting asylum in the U.S. as the Justice Department reverses several controversial rulings from the Trump administration.

-In a pair of decisions announced Wednesday, Attorney General Merrick Garland is vacating several controversial legal rulings issued by his predecessors — in effect, restoring the possibility of asylum protections for women fleeing from domestic violence in other countries, and some victims of gang violence.
+In a pair of decisions announced Wednesday, Attorney General Merrick Garland is vacating those legal rulings issued by his predecessors — in effect, restoring the possibility of asylum protections for women fleeing from domestic violence in other countries, and some victims of gang violence.

 "These decisions involve important questions about the meaning of our Nation's asylum laws, which reflect America's commitment to providing refuge to some of the world's most vulnerable people," Associate Attorney General Vanita Gupta wrote in a memo explaining the decisions to the country's immigration judges.

-"The asylum system is being abused to the detriment of the rule of law," said then-Attorney General Jeff Sessions during a speech in 2018, when he argued that there are some social ills the U.S. just can't fix.
+"The asylum system is being abused to the detriment of the rule of law," then-Attorney General Jeff Sessions said during a 2018 speech, arguing there are some social ills the U.S. just can't fix.

 "Asylum was never meant to alleviate all problems — even all serious problems — that people face every day all over the world," Sessions said.

-In the process, immigrant advocates say Sessions took U.S. law backwards.
-They say many women are still suffering persecution in countries where the police won't protect them from violent partners — including Ms. A.B, the woman at the center of the case that bears her name.
-She says she had no choice but to leave El Salvador and seek protection in the U.S.
+In the process, immigrant advocates said Sessions took U.S. law backwards.
+They said many women are still suffering persecution in countries where the police won't protect them from violent partners — including Ms. A.B, the woman at the center of the case that bears her name.
+She said she had no choice but to leave El Salvador and seek protection in the United States.

-"We are fleeing the possibility of being assassinated," she said in Spanish through an interpreter in an interview earlier this year.
-"I was able to escape, but many have died, many people are no longer around to tell their story."
+"We are fleeing the possibility of being assassinated," she said in Spanish through an interpreter in an interview this year.
+"I was able to escape, but many have died; many people are no longer around to tell their story."